mcabrera9/MusicianTours/README.md

 2. Run as a "Java application" in order to view what prints from the Client side and see which artists are on tour.

 ### Testing:
 We are using JUnit for running tests.
-Make sure to have JUnit imported in order to run the tests.
+Make sure to have JUnit imported in your local environment in order to run the tests.

 ## Specifications